ed-asriyan/mass_clone/README.md

 # mass_clone
+**This fork does not require github credentials.**

 This is a shell script that will clone multiple repositories.
 The intended usage is for GitHub Classroom to be able to clone all repos of a certain assignment.
 The script will create a folder based on the identifier(assignment name) then make folders for each repo then clone.
 Uses GitHub api v3, curl 7.49.1 and grep 2.5.1

 # clone_all.sh

-This script takes 4 arguments in order to clone repos based on organization(github classroom), a unique identifier(assignment), username, and protocol.
+This script takes 3 arguments in order to clone repos based on organization(github classroom), a unique identifier(assignment), and protocol.

 This script will make a new folder based on the unique identifier, then clone each to their own subfolder.